ekwoka/freshport/markdown/blog/now-listening.md

 </span>
 ```

 This uses some styling as well as a `split` to help ensure the display of our track isn't too crazy.
 Some songs have hyphens to refer to different versions, or parentheticals to add more information like featured artists, and these can make the some displays wonky at best.
-Additionally, we want to prevent displays for particularly long song/artist strings to be truncated to only 2 lines.
+Additionally, we want the display of particularly long song/artist strings to be truncated to only 2 lines.

 ### Caching